Number of ICE detainees testing positive for the coronavirus rises as advocates say agency needs robust vaccination program

 ICE officials have said they asked the Department of Homeland Security for similar access to vaccines under the last administration — which held record numbers of immigrants in detention — but did not get any.

-Instead, ICE has had to rely on state and local health officials for vaccines, and officials acknowledged this month that most did not provide vaccines quickly.
+Instead, ICE has had to rely on state and local health officials for vaccines, and officials acknowledged this month that most did not provide doses quickly.
 Multiple lawsuits have been filed to improve care and release detainees.

-Acting ICE director Tae Johnson testified earlier this month that 2,707 immigration detainees had received at least one dose of the vaccine by May 5 — and 1,229 were fully vaccinated.
+Acting ICE director Tae Johnson testified this month that 2,707 immigration detainees had received at least one dose of the vaccine by May 5, and 1,229 were fully vaccinated.

 ICE’s access to vaccines “varies significantly by state,” he said at a May 13 budget hearing.
-He said ICE hoped to get “our own batch of vaccines so we can just deploy them across the country to the ICE detainee population.”
+He said the agency hoped to get “our own batch of vaccines so we can just deploy them across the country to the ICE detainee population.”

 Nearly 16,000 ICE detainees have tested positive for the coronavirus since the pandemic began — and the virus spread as the agency continued to transfer migrants from one facility to another under the Trump administration.
 Nine detainees have died.

-More than 45,000 BOP inmates have caught the virus and more than 230 have died.
+More than 45,000 BOP inmates have caught the virus, and more than 230 have died.

-ICE officials said infections have risen in recent months along with apprehensions along the southwest border.
+ICE officials said infections have risen in recent months along with apprehensions along the southwestern border.
 Officials could not say precisely how many migrants caught the virus before arriving in federal custody.
 But they noted that referrals to ICE detention from the border tripled from February to April, when U.S. Customs and Border Protection referred nearly 14,800 people to immigration custody.

 “We are noticing at intake that more individuals are positive as our numbers increase in our facilities,” Hughes said.
 “It appears to be where the majority of our cases of covid are coming from.”

-ICE has cut detention capacity to prevent the spread of the coronavirus and sharply reduced arrests of longtime immigrants who are living in the interior of the United States.
-But officials continue to prioritize the arrests of recent border crossers, along with people who pose a threat to public safety and national security.
+ICE has cut detention capacity to prevent the spread of the coronavirus and sharply reduced arrests of longtime immigrants living in the interior of the United States.
+Officials continue to prioritize the arrests of recent border crossers, along with people who pose a threat to public safety and national security.
 And in recent weeks, as officials have allowed more migrants to enter the United States instead of expelling them to Mexico, the number of detained immigrants has risen to more than 20,000 from a low of around 14,000 early in the Biden administration.

-Mayorkas ordered the closure of two detention facilities last week, but he has said that he did not expect to cut ICE’s budget this year, disappointing advocates for immigrants who had hoped for a significant reduction.
+Mayorkas ordered the closure of two detention facilities last week, but he has said he does not expect to cut ICE’s budget this year, disappointing advocates for immigrants who had hoped for a significant reduction.

-Mayorkas signaled this week that he would use detention more sparingly than the Trump administration, which at its peak was detaining more than 50,000 immigrants a day.
+Mayorkas signaled this week that he would use detention more sparingly than the Trump administration, which at the peak was detaining more than 50,000 immigrants a day.

-“I am concerned about the overuse of detention,” Mayorkas said at the congressional hearing this week, adding that he is looking at expanding “alternatives to detention,” such as monitoring systems that allow immigrants to be out on bail as they await an immigration court hearing.
+“I am concerned about the overuse of detention,” Mayorkas said at the congressional hearing, adding that he is looking at expanding “alternatives to detention,” such as monitoring systems that allow immigrants to be out on bail as they await an immigration court hearing.